TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 19/Deuteronomy 19.9.md

 ---

-if thou shalt keep all this commandment to do it, which I command thee this day, to love Jehovah thy God, and to walk ever in his ways; then shalt thou add three cities more for thee, besides these three:
+if you keep all this commandment to do it, which I command you this day, to love Yahweh your God, and to walk ever in his ways; then you shall add three cities more for yourselves, besides these three: